shotgunsoftware/tk-multi-starterapp/README.md

-# Welcome to the Shotgun Pipeline Toolkit Starter App
+# Welcome to the Shotgun Pipeline Toolkit Starter App!

 This app serves as a quick way to get started when doing Toolkit App development.
 If you want to get up and running quickly, follow these simple steps: